Legal provisions of COM(2023)240 - Effective coordination of economic policies and multilateral budgetary surveillance - Main contents

 Submission of the national medium-term fiscal-structural plans

-Each Member State shall submit to the Council and to the Commission a national medium-term fiscal-structural plan before end-April following the entry into force of this Regulation.
-The Member State concerned and the Commission may agree to extend this deadline by a reasonable period if necessary.
+1. Each Member State shall submit to the Council and to the Commission a national medium-term fiscal-structural plan by 30 April of the last year of the plan in force.
+A Member State and the Commission may, where necessary, agree to extend that deadline by a reasonable period.

-The Member State shall make its national medium-term fiscal-structural plan public.
+5. Each Member State shall make its national medium-term fiscal-structural plan public upon its submission to the Council and the Commission.

 Technical dialogue

-Prior to the submission of its national medium-term fiscal-structural plan, the Member State concerned shall hold with the Commission a technical dialogue, with the objective of ensuring that the national medium-term fiscal-structural plan complies with Articles 11, 12 and 14.
+Prior to the submission of its national medium-term fiscal-structural plan, each Member State shall hold with the Commission a technical dialogue with the objective of ensuring that the national medium-term fiscal-structural plan complies with Articles 13 and 15.

 Article 13